wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 ![Data goes from a source to Telegraf, then to Wavefront proxy, then to Wavefront service ](images/proxy_deployment_simple.png)

 One of the benefits of the Wavefront proxy is queue management.
-The Wavefront proxy queues data as needed,  and those data are ingested by the Wavefront service with a delay.
+The Wavefront proxy queues data as needed,  and those data are ingested by the Wavefront service at a later time resulting in a delay.
 The proxy prioritizes live incoming data and processes data in the queues (backlog) only when possible.

 There are several possible reasons for queues at the proxy.
 The [Monitoring Wavefront Proxies](monitoring_proxies.html) and the **Queuing Reasons** chart in the **Wavefront Service and Proxy Data** dashboard are especially helpful for identifying the cause for queuing, discussed next: